AngelGryph/MadeInHeaven_SpellPack/README.md

 ## Version History

 Version 6 - ???
+- Fixed a bug in Paladin Powers that prevented disease immunity from working
+- Documented new paladin powers better, added note about other mods

 Version 5 - October 18 2021
 - Added missing icon for Tattoos of Power